syncfusion-content/flutter-docs/Flutter/barcode/one-dimensional.md

 The last seven characters of Code Sets A and B (character values 96 - 102) and the last three characters of Code Set C (character values 100 - 102) are special non-data characters with no ASCII character equivalents that have a particular significance to the Barcode reading device.

-## UPCA
+## UPC-A

-`UPCA` symbology supports only numeric symbols.
-It encodes 11 digits of provided numeric data (0 to 9) along with the check digit at its end, for a total of 12 digits of input data.
+`UPC-A` symbology supports only numeric characters.
+It encodes 11 digits of provided numeric input (0 to 9) along with a check digit at its end, for a total of 12 digits of input data.
+If you give 11 numeric inputs, the check digit should automatically calculate at the end, and if you give 12 numeric inputs, the last digit should be check digit, otherwise it will not be accepted.

-* This type is mainly used for tracking items and consumer goods.
+* This type is mainly used for worldwide retail.

 {% highlight dart %}